Allergic rhinitis - hay fever

-It may be obvious from your history which substance (‘allergen’) is causing your rhinitis, or your doctor may need to order blood tests or skin-prick tests to find out what you are allergic to.
+It may be obvious from your history which substance (‘allergen’) is causing your rhinitis, or your doctor may need to order allergy blood tests or skin-prick tests to find out what you are allergic to.
 This is an important step in treating allergic rhinitis, because once you know which allergen is triggering your symptoms, you may be able to avoid it.

-An allergen such as pollen can be difficult to avoid, but you might consider doing mainly indoor pursuits during the pollen season, and staying indoors on windy days or just after a thunderstorm.
+- An allergen such as pollen can be difficult to avoid, but you might consider doing mainly indoor pursuits during the pollen season, and staying indoors on windy days or just after a thunderstorm.

-If you are allergic to pet dander, keep your pet outdoors.
+- If you are allergic to pet dander, keep your pet outdoors.

-Minimise house dust mites by keeping your house well ventilated, avoiding a build up of moist air inside the house, selecting furnishings and floor coverings that don’t encourage dust, covering mattresses and pillows with dust mite covers, using a vacuum cleaner with an appropriate air filter, and using damp dusting techniques when house cleaning.
+- Allergy proof your home by minimising house dust mites by keeping your house well ventilated, avoiding a build up of moist air inside the house, selecting furnishings and floor coverings that don’t encourage dust, covering mattresses and pillows with dust mite covers, using a vacuum cleaner with an appropriate air filter, and using damp dusting techniques when house cleaning.